IBM-Bluemix-Docs/compare-and-comply/schema.md

 # Understanding the output schema
 {: #output_schema}

-After a document has been processed by the `/v1/element_classification` method, the service provides JSON output in the following schema.
+After a document has been processed by the **classify the elements of a document** method, the service provides JSON output in the following schema.

 ```json
 {